 Environmental Stewardship Through Shoreline Clean-ups

 The marine trash pollution problem is a global crisis, is a threat to human health and coastal habitats and is contributing to marine species extinction.
-But the global marine trash problem starts at the local level.
-We must do our part in Boston.
-Since 2016, Harborkeepers' has been conducting volunteer shoreline clean-ups.
-At the close of 2018, we documented a collection of over 2,555 pounds of trash and in 2019 over 4,000 pounds of trash through our clean-ups.
+However, the global marine pollution problem starts at the local level.
+How is Boston adding to the ocean trash pollution problem?
+We are noting marine debris and trash entering and washing up on our shores.
+Since 2016, Harborkeepers' has been conducting volunteer shoreline clean-ups to try and address this issue.
+At the close of 2020, we documented a collection of over 7,000 pounds of trash through our organized clean-ups.
 From plastic bottles, to styrofoam, bottle caps, cigarette butts to all kinds of miscellaneous debris and litter, we've seen it all.
 The marine trash keeps piling up on our shoreline.
-With the amount of trash and debris Harborkeepers and supporters are collecting on a yearly basis, we can be rest assured that less trash is entering the ocean from our part of the coastline while improving waterfront areas for humans and marine life.
+With the amount of trash and debris Harborkeepers and supporters are collecting on a yearly basis, we know that less trash is entering the ocean from our part of the coastline that helps improve waterfront areas for humans and marine life.
 You could be a harbor hero, too!
 Send us an email if you would like to volunteer or if your group would like to sponsor a shoreline clean-up.

-Channel Fish Co. - Shore Plaza East - Aetna - Boston University Upward Bound - Donald McKay Elementary School - Excel Academy Charter School - The Eddy - Atlantic Works Gallery - Starbucks - Friends of the Boston Harborwalk - Boston East Residents - Love Your Block Volunteers - Friends of the East Boston Greenway - The East Boston High School Seniors 2019 - Lendlease
+Channel Fish Co.
+Shore Plaza East - Aetna - Boston University Upward Bound - Donald McKay Elementary School - Excel Academy Charter School - The Eddy - Atlantic Works Gallery - Starbucks - Friends of the Boston Harborwalk - Boston East Residents - Love Your Block Volunteers - Friends of the East Boston Greenway - The East Boston High School Seniors 2019 - Lendlease, World Boston

-Building partnerships, fostering collaboration and creating spaces of connectedness between diverse stakeholders is at the core of our work of fostering environmental stewardship and building coastal resiliency.
-Together and in partnership, we can build resiliency from the ground up by advocating for better resources for our communities, building consensus on environmental progress, improving access to waterfront spaces equitably and uplifting all communities.
+Building partnerships, fostering collaboration and creating spaces of connectedness between diverse stakeholders is at the core of our work of fostering environmental stewardship and building coastal resilience.
+Together and in partnership, we can build resilience from the ground up by advocating for better resources for our communities, building consensus on environmental progress, improving access to waterfront spaces equitably and uplifting all communities.
 Whether it's partnering on a marine education training session with the New England Aquarium, arranging a tour for locals to the Nantucket Lightship LV-112, organizing free kayak sessions with the Piers Park Sailing Center or coming together as partners to remove hundreds of pounds of trash from the shoreline with the Friends of the Boston Harborwalk, fostering environmental stewardship requires sustainable partnership-building and collaboration.
-Together, we will make more progress.
+Together, we will build resilience.